Greece suspends fixtures after soccer boss takes gun onto pitch

 There was no immediate comment from Savvides or PAOK Salonika.

-Vassiliadis said the suspension was indefinite until all involved agreed on a code of conduct and rules; “On our part much tighter rules on issues of security,” he added.
+Vassiliadis said the suspension was indefinite until all involved agreed on a code of conduct and rules;“On our part much tighter rules on issues of security,” he added.

-The minister said “all necessary provisions would be taken” to make sure the suspensions did not affect the national side which has friendlies against Egypt and Switzerland later this month.
+The minister said“all necessary provisions would be taken” to make sure the suspensions did not affect the national side which has friendlies against Egypt and Switzerland later this month.

 Savvides, accompanied by bodyguards, walked onto the pitch at Thessaloniki twice on Sunday, once wearing an overcoat, the second time with the coat off and his holster in plain view.
 He did not pull out a weapon.